 - Agents can bind coverage since they work for the insurer; brokers cannot.
 This means that when a customer is ready to buy from a broker, the broker must obtain a binder from an insurance agent or directly from the insurance company.

 - Certain agents may be obligated to sell specific insurance products, brokers do not have such requirements.

-Are You Better Off Using an Insurance Agent or Broker?
+What Are You Better Off Using an Insurance Agent vs. Broker?

 Both insurance brokers and agents can be equally helpful in getting your company the coverage it needs.
 Whether you should go with a broker or agent really depends on your business and its needs.

 Insurance brokers might be better for companies that have complex insurance needs.
 With brokers, you get an advisor that will work with you to understand everything your company is doing in terms of risk management processes and make sure that your insurance program protects you fully without leaving gaps in your coverage.
 Brokers tend to have access to more specialized insurers because those insurers choose to distribute in that manner.

 However, if your business doesn’t need specialized coverage and you already know exactly what you need, then talking to an insurance agent might be the best way to go.
 Insurance agents have a very deep understanding of the policies that they sell and are able to explain the ins-and-outs of the coverage in great detail to help you decide what to buy.

 Thanks to technology and recent innovations in the insurance industry, businesses today also have the opportunity to purchase coverage digitally.
 Digital insurance products can be purchased online and in minutes.
 Companies are able to receive quotes through various websites, review coverage online, and make decisions on coverage independently.
 There is still a broker or agent behind those products, however; insurance professionals that have worked diligently to make accessing those insurance policies as easy as possible.

 Despite these advances in insurtech, the reality is that most businesses do need some guidance when purchasing insurance, which is why brokers and agents are still very vital players in the insurance world and aren’t going anywhere anytime soon.